Maras – An Ordinary Village With An Extraordinary Asset

 A spring of highly salted water is miraculously flowing out of the rocks, 3380 m above sea level.
-It had already caught the eye of the Chanapata People (a pre-Inca civilization), and then developed by the Incas who started to build the terraced evaporation ponds to harvest the salt.
+It had already caught the eye of the Chanapata People (a pre-Inca civilization) and was then developed by the Incas who started to build the terraced evaporation ponds to harvest the salt.

 So here I was, on a small road in the middle of the Andes, marveling at this mountainous scenery from the car.
 My guesthouse in Ollantaytambo just had a call to make to arrange this little trip, with a driver who knows his way around the most lost roads you can imagine.

-For sure, the Maras salt mine is one of the most surprising places you can see in the region.
-We may be accustomed to see salt pans along the seashore, but on a mountain high in the Andes?
+For sure, the Maras salt ponds are one of the most surprising places you can see in the region.
+We may be accustomed to seeing salt pans along the seashore, but on a mountain high in the Andes?
 I don’t know about you, but I had never seen that before!